Blueprint Travelers - Travel Site

 The Playa Blanca beach full of people relaxing and vendors

-To avoid these interactions, you should reserve time at the private beach clubs and resorts.
+To avoid these interactions, you can reserve time at the private beach clubs and resorts.
 This will guarantee that you will have more privacy and tranquility while relaxing in the sun and on the beach.

 Unfortunately, this vendor interaction is not exclusive to beaches.
 There are a lot of vendors within Cartagena who will approach you to sell goods, tours, and cigarettes.
 You can either ignore them or tell them “no gracias” to encourage them to move along to the next tourist.